lollcat/fab-torch/README.md

 If you use this code in your research, please cite it as:

-> Laurence I. Midgley, Vincent Stimper, Gregor N. C. Simm, Bernhard Schölkopf, José Miguel
+> Laurence I. Midgley, Vincent Stimper, Gregor N. C. Simm, Bernhard Schölkopf, José Miguel Hernández-Lobato.
-> Hernández-Lobato.
-Flow Annealed Importance Sampling Bootstrap. arXiv preprint arXiv:2208.01893, 2022.
+> Flow Annealed Importance Sampling Bootstrap.
+The Eleventh International Conference on Learning Representations.
+2023.

 **Bibtex**